khalloda/SalariesSummary/README.md

 ## Notes

 - Employee identity is resolved by name normalization.
-If duplicate names exist, manual resolution may be needed.
+Duplicate employees can be automatically merged using the "Merge Duplicates" feature in the Dashboard.
 - The application handles Arabic text and RTL layout throughout.
+- Employee names are normalized to handle variations like "أ/ " vs "أ/" to prevent duplicates.
 - Logo placement automatically switches based on language direction (LTR/RTL).
 - Net values are read directly from column K in the "مرتبات" sheet, not calculated.
 - "Gross Deductions" is displayed as "Total Deduction" in exports.